Filing previous years’ taxes: Step-by-step guide

 - Group-term life insurance and additional tax on health savings account (HSA) distributions

-- You — or your spouse if filing jointly — received distributions from any of these:
+You — or your spouse if Married Filing Jointly — received distributions from any of these:

 - Archer MSA